-Dietary glucose affects the levels of a powerful oncogene in miceNovember 15th, 2012 in Cancer /
+Dietary glucose affects the levels of a powerful oncogene in miceNovember 15, 2012 in Medicine & Health / Cancer

 An animal study conducted by researchers at Georgetown Lombardi Comprehensive Cancer Center raises questions about the consequences of diet—specifically glucose, the plant-based sugar that fuels cell life—on increased activity of an oncogene that drives tumor growth.